uprtcl/spec/Readme.md

 # The Underscore Protocol (_Prtcl)

-The Underscore Protocol (_Prtcl) combines the core ideas behind The World Wide Web, GIT and Linked-Data into the concept of Evolving Entities, or “Evees”.
+The Underscore Protocol (_Prtcl) combines the core ideas behind The World Wide Web and GIT into the concept of Evolving Entities, or “Evees”.

 An Evee is a platform-agnostic object that: